ahmedadeltito/SimpleNetworkLibrary/README.md

                 .decodedUrl(boolean decodedUrl)
                 // add params to your request
                 .params(Map<String, String> params)
-                // add header to your request
+                // add headers to your request
                 .headers(Map<String, String> headers)
                 // add json body as a body to your POST, PUT, DELETE and PATCH requests .bodyJsonObject(JSONObject bodyJsonObject)